-Among the most common ailments of the foot, plantar fasciitis is primarily due to arch stress.
+Among the most common ailments of the foot, plantar fasciitis is primarily due to arch tension.
 Small, microscopic tears and painful swelling can form within the plantar fascia (the long supportive connective tissue layer within the arch of the foot).
 This injury usually occurs at its attachment beneath the heel bone.
 The result is inflammation, stiffness, and discomfort while walking and standing, in particular after rest, and during propulsion (heel lift-off phase of walking).
 Treatment for this issue involves identifying predisposing postural issues, so that long term strategies to reduce elongation and associated stress on the arch of the foot during walking can be controlled.
 Taping the foot, footwear changes and gait retraining are often important, and custom orthotics can be very helpful for the long term management of this often debilitating issue.
 In chronic recalcitrant cases, targeted injection therapy using corticosteroid (Cortisone) can be very effective.